Kuja (Final Fantasy): Appearances

 Kuja appears in Final Fantasy IX as its main antagonist, having been created by a man named Garland with the intention of having him replace the souls of Gaia's inhabitants with the souls of the inhabitants of Terra.
 Kuja's plot to pull this off involved eliminating threats, as well as manipulate various powers to his own end.
 Kuja was designed to have only a limited lifespan, and thus Kuja plotted to find the four shards of a powerful entity, an Eidolon called Alexander, to overthrow Garland.
 He also produced a variety of Black Mages to serve as his soldiers using a mist produced by the Iifa Tree, including a prototype Black Mage called Vivi.
 These Black Mages were offered to Queen Brahne of Alexandria, who uses them to conquer other kingdoms.

 Kuja is encountered by the protagonist, Zidane, along with other characters in Burmecia, sometime after he and the general Beatrix destroyed it.
 Later, Kuja suggests to Brahne that she extract Eidolons hidden in the princess, Garnet, who turns out to be a summoner, a race of people able to control Eidolons.
 Brahne agrees, using one of the Eidolons to destroy Cleyra, where the survivors of Burmecia fled to.
-Learning about Kuja's role in supplying Brahne with weapons, the protagonists intend to pursue him and preventing him from supplying her anymore weapons.
+Learning about Kuja's role in supplying Brahne with weapons, the protagonists intend to pursue him and preventing him from supplying her with more weapons.

 Brahne, having decided she doesn't need Kuja anymore, attempts to kill him with the Eidolon Bahamut, but Kuja takes control of Bahamut using the airship Invincible, using it to kill Brahne instead.
 He then brings Bahamut to kill Garnet, the new queen, but Garnet and fellow summoner Eiko, having found the four crystals of Alexander, summon it, destroying Bahamut.
 Kuja attempts to use the Invincible to take control of Alexander, but Garland, aware of his plans, forces the Invincible to destroy Alexander and Alexandria, leaving Kuja without an Eidolon to control.